 HEALTH AND FOOD HAZARDS IN MONSOON

 There are so many health hazards available particularly in monsoon season.
-There are many chances of spreading water borne diseases, insect bite in monsoon season.
-Due to heavy rain overflow of sever line service flooded area may cause many health problems because such areas are breeding ground of mosquitoes, fungus, types of virus and bacteria etc.
+There are many chances of spreading water-borne diseases, insect bite in monsoon season.
+Due to heavy rain overflow of sewer line service flooded area may cause many health problems because such areas are breeding ground of mosquitoes, fungus, types of virus and bacteria, etc.

 Here are some safety tips to encounter the health hazard during the monsoon season:

 - Drink only clean or boiled water.